 Inverness is a charming city that straddles the River Ness.
 It is the northernmost city in the United Kingdom, and is considered the capital of the highlands.
 Nearby places of interest are the famous Loch Ness, Black Isle, Moray Coast and the Whisky Trails in the Spey Valley.

-Culloden Moor Caravan and Motorhome Club Site has a wonderful unspoilt view over the Nairn Valley.
+Culloden Moor Caravan and Motorhome Club Campsite has a wonderful unspoilt view over the Nairn Valley.
 It is a perfect place to set out for a scenic walk or bike ride.
 Visit the Cairngorms mountain range and national park for an unspoilt view of nature with ancient woodland and a dazzling array of rare wildlife on the journey to this site.

 For History enthusiasts the Culloden Battlefield is a mile and a half away, the place where Jacobean dreams were effectively ended with the defeat of The Great Pretender, Bonnie Prince Charlie.
 Boats leave from Chanonry Point where you might be lucky enough to spot a Moray Firth dolphin.
 Kushi Adventures nearby offers an array of activities for you to truly discover Inverness through gorge walking, climbing, sailing and bushcraft skills.
 The stunning ruins of Urquhart Castle that overlook Loch Ness are another must see, as is Cawdor Castle, a quintessential Scottish fortress not far from the site.